aabbtree77/esp32-vpn/README.md

 ## Introduction

 [DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
-How good is its Linux-free network stack?
-How does one connect such devices to the global internet?
-How does one send a message to a remote computer?
+The challenge is to connect it to the IoT.

-Initially, the goal was to use the ESP32 board to make a hobby remote plant watering system for a green house.
+Initially, our goal was to use the ESP32 board for remote plant watering.
 This goal was achieved.
-However, we also found simpler solutions based on some remote light switches which could be operated with a mobile app.
-The latter are so easy to use and do not cost much, but they rely on unknown servers with unknown connectivity/reliability.
-These light switches also do not provide feedback, one presses "on"/"off" with the hope it all works on the other end.
+However, we also found code-free solutions based on some remote light switches which could be operated with a mobile app.
+The latter are cheap, easy to use, and do not cost much, but they rely on unknown servers.
+The light switches also do not provide feedback, one presses "on"/"off" with the hope it all works on the other end (the actual control plant).

-Eventually this little project transformed into a personal research on various practical ways to connect two computers or MCU boards.
-This study remains open, I keep adding/removing various options or update some previous descriptions as my self-education and experience with real computer networks improves.
-The ESP32 tech is not that important anymore, in my opinion, at least not for global connectivity, but I leave it all here with some critical comments just in case someone new is lost out there just as I am.
+Eventually this little project transformed into my personal research on various global ways to connect PCs, which I keep updating from time to time here.

 ## Minimal Self-Contained Project that Solves the Problem